ahaym/mastodon-hn/README.md

 The two posts are:
 1. The highest ranked post not tooted yet
-2. One random post from the top 50, score-weighted.
+2. One random post from the top 50 not tooted yet, score-weighted.

 Takes two lines from `stdin` on startup.
 The first is the instance name (i.e. `botsin.space`), the second is the application token.